laymonage/slides-student-maintainer/slides.md

 Obviously, we already had the Postgres JSONField at the time, which worked wonders.
 But we also had external packages that implemented JSONField for other database backends too.

-- We had it in Django-MySQL, and
+- We had it in Django-MySQL,
 - We had one for Oracle, and
 - We also had django-jsonfallback that combined the built-in Postgres and django-mysql's JSONFields before falling back to a TextField on others.